We are keen to support our communities and provide you with useful guidance and information.

 Community support and volunteering

-Community360, an independent charity who lead on local community action to improve quality of life, provide a number of useful Braintree District services such as:
+Community360, an independent charity who lead on local community action to improve quality of life, provide a number of useful Braintree District services.

 Since March, coronavirus restrictions have meant families, individuals, and groups in shared households have been living in isolation from their friends and families.
-This will continue following Essex's Tier 2 status preventing people from meeting others inside at home or indoor venues such as restaurants and pubs.
+The second lockdown from November 2nd will mean people will only be able to meet one adult in a public outdoor space and people being asked to stay home where possible once again.

 Along with many feeling isolated, others have lost loved ones or not been able to say goodbye to those who have died during the pandemic.
 Schools and businesses have had restricted openings and for many people working patterns have changed.